 We encourage all across shipping to work together, to talk about the things seafarers tell us, and to develop solutions to make life at sea better.
 While also improving the lives of those who are left behind when seafarers depart for work.

 On this day of celebration, let us all think of those on ships.
 Let’s also commit to continuing to connect seafarers with their ambitions, hopes and dreams.
 We at ISWAN are proud to be a part of this, and in recognising the unique contribution of seafarers, we salute all who work at sea and thank each and every one of you.
-To find out more about our work, see seafarerswelfare.org/what-we-do.
+To find out more about our work, see seafarerswelfare.org/our-work.